Ezio Bonifacio Group

 Regenerative Therapies for Diabetes

-Type I diabetes is characterized by insulin deficiency primarily caused by the autoimmune-mediated destruction of insulin secreting beta cells located in the pancreas.
+Type I diabetes is characterized by insulin deficiency primarily caused by the autoimmune-mediated destruction of insulin secreting pancreatic islet beta cells.
 Understanding how the autoimmunity initiates and is perpetuated is relevant to introducing therapies that will prevent beta cell destructive immunity.

 Our overall goal is to prevent the autoimmune mediated destruction of islet beta cells.
-Therefore we are also interested in the development of markers that identify persons with high risk for developing type 1 diabetes.
-These include genetic markers, autoantibodies against islet beta cells, and T cells responses to beta cell antigens.
-Since the autoreactive immune cells are rare, we develop high end methods and analyses on single cell gene and protein expression that we use to identify response to therapy in our clinical trials, and to understand the transition from naïve to memory autoreactive responses in genetically susceptible children.
+We are therefore continuing our research in search of new markers to identify persons with an increased risk for the development of type 1 diabetes.
+These include genetic markers, autoantibodies against islet beta cells, T cells responses to beta cell antigens and distinct immune cell profiles.
+Since the autoreactive immune cells are rare, we developed high end methods and analyses on single cell gene and protein expression that we use to identify response to therapy in our clinical trials, and to understand the transition from naïve to memory autoreactive responses in genetically susceptible children.

 Future Projects and Goals

 - Identify the mechanisms of autoreactive T effector and T regulatory expansion in man that can be harnessed to maintain or re-instate self-immune tolerance.